KilliannH/ephemere-react-app/README.md

 TODO - disconnect user when BE doesn't respond

+TODO - need to do all api calls from node server side, and not directly from the client.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).